Published on

 Using O-Care in your hot tub maintenance routine can highly impact the environment because it reduces the need for harsh sanitizers, such as chlorine or bromine, by 78 percent.

 By reducing the amount of sanitizer needed, O-Care also helps people with skin sensitivity and chlorine allergies.
-This also helps preserve your hot tub components and reduces the costs for hot tub maintenance.
+This helps preserve hot tub components and reduces the costs of maintenance.

 When you're ready to buy a hot tub chemical starter kit, finding the best deals and getting good support can make all the difference.